iamdhruvsharma/CPS_DL_Project_G9/README.md

 5. Update the path to the dataset in the notebook.
 6. Execute the cell sequentially.

-Note: If required, install the required packages by executing <code> pip install -r /path/to/requirements.txt </code>
+Note: If required, install the required packages by executing <code> pip install -r /path/to/requirements.txt </code> in the terminal/shell.